ZopaPublic/react-components/etc/docs/migration-v2.md

 ## What's coming in `2.0.0` ?

-The new major version of `@zopauk/react-components` contains brand updates on our components reflecting the new design system that's being developed at Zopa.
+The new major version of `@zopauk/react-components` contains brand updates on our components reflecting the new design system that's developed at Zopa.

 ### Colors

 <img src="https://user-images.githubusercontent.com/5938217/63521744-51367380-c4f7-11e9-9c01-576b066da65c.png" width="300" />

-Limit the colors we expose to a small number and give them a function.
+Limit the colours we expose to a small number and give them a function.

 ### Typograhpy